 It appears that the two-week Democratic jump was the kind of statistical aberration that occurs even in the best of polling.

-This article appears in the Aug.
-7, 2010, edition of National Journal.
+This article appears in the August 7, 2010, edition of National Journal Magazine.